 When I started Cook For Your Life in 2007, I felt that a healthy diet rich in fruits and vegetables could be cancer-protective.
 Our programs and website reach all those touched by cancer, but starting in 2009, we created specific Cook for Your Life programs to focus on breast cancer survivors from across the social spectrum of New York City’s cancer community, including offering programs in Spanish.
 The common thread of these programs was to teach survivors and caregivers — free of charge — how to increase fruit and vegetable consumption while using healthier cooking techniques.

 It turns out this was the right direction to take.

 Cook for Your Life has participated in research since 2010.
 We’ve developed several pilot programs generously funded by Aetna and by Susan G. Komen, and have collaborated with researchers at the Columbia Mailman School of Public Health on National Institutes of Health-funded studies focusing on Latina breast cancer survivors to find out if our programs help patients increase their consumption of health-promoting fruits and vegetables.

-Later this year we will finish a much larger five-year National Institutes of Health-funded study, again with our colleagues at Columbia, among a wider ranging demographic of breast cancer survivors that we hope will show how our work can be scalable.
-What is even more exciting is that Cook for Your LIFE is now part of the Fred Hutch Cancer Research Center and will be led by my good friend and colleague Dr. Heather Greenlee.
-With Heather at the helm, we will be able to widen the reach of our mission and develop our research work to explore wholly new and amazing ways that will help the breast cancer community to eat better and stay healthier.
+In 2019 we finished a much larger five-year National Institutes of Health-funded study, again with our colleagues at Columbia, among a wider ranging demographic of breast cancer survivors that we hope will show how our work can be scalable.
+Cook for Your LIFE also became part of the Fred Hutch Cancer Research Center in 2019 and is now led by my good friend and colleague Dr. Heather Greenlee.
+With Heather at the helm, we are able to widen the reach of our mission and develop our research work to explore wholly new and amazing ways that will help the breast cancer community to eat better and stay healthier.

 But enough from me, it’s time to get into the kitchen!
 Try a few of our great recipes and enjoy the fabulous foods that can help protect you, help get you through treatment, and keep you healthy.